CloudyUnity/High5ive/README.md

     - Store the colour as an `int` then call fill as `fill(color(variable));`
 - Getting the error "The nested type ApplicationClass cannot hide an enclosing type.":
     - Delete "sketch.properties" file.
-    - Ensure project directory is named "FATMKM".
+    - Ensure project directory is named "High5ive".

 ## Jobs: